dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## Virtual Desktop

 [Virtual Desktop](https://www.vrdesktop.net/) is a third-party VR streaming application.
-Although its primary use case is for displaying 2D content in VR, it also had advanced options for improving the stream quality for 3D content.
+Although its primary use case is for displaying 2D content in VR, it also provides advanced options for improved stream quality for VR content.
 In my testing with Meta Quest devices, I was able to see a higher level of clarity using Virtual Desktop compared to  Meta Quest Link.
 Your experience may vary depending on your hardware.

 ## DLSS/FSR